dannywade6/GolfStablefordCalculator-Playground/README.md

-# GolfStablefordCalculator
+# GolfStablefordCalculator - Xcode Playground

 This is a personal project to solidify my understanding of the Swift programming language and to build a SwiftUI application with plans of publishing this to the App Store.

-The app is currently in a Swift XCode playground format.
+The app is currently in a Swift Xcode playground format.

 **What is the Stableford scoring system?**